How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 2. people who knew me well and could comment on different aspects of my profile.

-Something that I strongly recommend is try to have a list of people who are your plan A and then plan B. One of my references fell through, and I had to find a replacement last minute.
+Something I strongly recommend is try to have a list of people who are your plan A and then plan B. One of my references fell through last minute, and I had to find a replacement.
 I asked a professor from a summer school I attended, and she kindly agreed.
 It worked out, but things might have been very different.

-• revive old relationships - reach out to former professors or colleagues.
+• reviving old relationships, e.g. reach out to former professors or colleagues.

-• ask newer connections, but keep in mind that they should write an academic-sounding reference.
-If it’s your employer, your teamwork and workplace achievements (like raising revenue) might be important in the context of your work but irrelevant for your future academic study.
+• asking newer connections (eg, if you started a new job recently), but keep in mind that they should write an academic-sounding reference.
+If it’s your employer, your teamwork and workplace achievements (like raising the company's revenue) might be important in the context of your work but irrelevant for your future academic study.

 Actionable tips: